Gorgios/advent-2022/README.md

 #### Day 9
-* Tricky puzzle, my firs part one solution was not suitable for part 2, but after some debugging
-* I found how to solve in simple way and make solution generic for both parts.
+* Tricky puzzle, my firs part one solution was not suitable for part 2, but after some debugging I found how to solve in simple way and make solution generic for both parts.
 I'm feeling more comfortable with Kotlin every day!

+#### Day 10
+* Today's tasks were more easy than puzzle description may indicate.
+I know that my solution can look little bit ugly, but I did not figure out better way to solve it, sorry :)